Frequently Asked Questions of Applicants:

 - In the application requirements it is mentioned that I need an English proficiency certificate like TOEFL.
 My previous study was completely given in English and/or the working language at my professional job is English.
 Do I nevertheless need such a certificate?

 It is mandatory to show an internationally accepted English proficiency certificate on the Level B2 of the Common European Framework of Reference for Languages (or IELTS 5.0, TOEFL 80 IBT etc.).
-Only native speakers of English, viz. from Australia, New Zealand, United Kingdom, Ireland, Canada and the United States or students who have completed their university degree in one of these countries are exempt from English proficiency proof.
+Only native speakers of English, viz. from Australia, New Zealand, United Kingdom, Ireland, Canada and the United States are exempt from English proficiency proof.

 - I need a decision on my application before the application deadline (e.g. because of required visa).
 What can I do?